Policy Table of Contents

 GRADE POINT AVERAGE REQUIREMENT FOR ART EDUCATION MAJORS

 In the Art Education program it is the student’s responsibility to maintain a cumulative grade point average of 2.50 at the end of each term.
 Additionally, teacher candidates must maintain a cumulative grade point average of 2.70 in Art Education courses.
 Only grades of “C” or better will be accepted in required art education courses.
 If a student receives a grade of “C-” or below they must retake the course to obtain a grade of “C” or better.
 The higher grade is always recorded for purposes of calculating cumulative GPA; each attempt is counted as “credits attempted” but only the attempt associated with the higher grade is counted as a successfully completed course for purposes of the Pace/Course Completion Rate.
-The Student Success Center is available for all students seeking assistance with any course content.
+The Center for Tutoring and Writing is available for all students seeking assistance with any course content.

 REQUIRED PACE/COURSE COMPLETION RATE